-Due to the high number of lawsuits filed under the Private Attorneys General Act in recent years, new bills were proposed last year to curtail the frequency of such suits by private employees.
-Although the initiatives were not entirely successful, they are expected to continue in order to provide some relief to the state’s overburdened courts.
+Due to the high rate of Private Attorneys General Act lawsuits filed in recent years, attempts at reform have been made to curtail the frequency of such suits by private employees.
+The initiatives were not entirely successful, but are expected to continue in order to provide some relief to the state’s overburdened courts.

 What state-specific laws govern the employment relationship?

 The sources of California employment law are numerous, including a number of statutory codes and administrative regulations.
 California’s anti-discrimination and disability accommodation law is the Fair Employment and Housing Act.
 The California Labor Code contains expansive laws governing wages, working conditions, worker’s compensation, employment relations, among others.
 The Industrial Welfare Commission (IWC) Wage Orders contain additional wage and hour requirements for employees in specific industries.
 Employee leave laws include the California Family Rights Act and pregnancy disability leave laws.
 Article 1 Section 1 of the California Constitution provides all citizens with privacy, and this extends to employees.
 The Cal-WARN Act adds certain protections to employees in the event of mass layoffs, relocations, or plant closings.

 Who do these cover, including categories of workers?